Doubly magic optical trapping for Cs atom hyperfine clock transitions

 The calculational approach we follow is to use fine structure energies at zeroth order and treat the hyperfine and Zeeman interactions as perturbations.
 We use exact diagonalization to consistently include the fourth order hyperpolarizability, third order hyperfine-mediated polarizability, and third order cross-term between the polarizability and the Zeeman interaction.
 An example of a Hamiltonian between Cs $6s_{1/2}$ $|F,M_F\rangle$ hyperfine states $\ket{0}=\ket{3,1}$ and $\ket{1}=\ket{4,1}$ is given in Eq. (\ref{eq.Hamiltonian}).
-Though these states are not ideal for magic conditions, for the case of non-elliptically polarized light their analysis reduces to a simple $2\times2$ matrix which serves to elucidate our procedure for searching for doubly magic traps.
-For states with different $M_F$ values or elliptically polarized light the Hamiltonian can be constructed using the methods detailed in the supplementary material\cite{SM}.
+Though these states are not ideal for magic conditions, for the case of light that is circularly polarized in the plane perpendicular to the magnetic field which defines the quantization axis, their analysis reduces to a simple $2\times2$ matrix which serves to elucidate our procedure for searching for doubly magic traps.
+Our model Hamiltonian for these states is